 3. Self-Inflicted Injuries

 Any injury or harm that is self-inflicted, including suicide attempts, is not covered by health insurance policies.
-This also extends to injuries resulting from dangerous activities or high-risk behaviours like substance abuse.
+This also extends to injuries resulting from dangerous activities or high-risk behaviors like substance abuse.

 4. Dental and Vision Care (Non-Traumatic)